-Choosing your solid shampoo carefully is an important part of succeeding with using a shampoo bar in hard water.
 Not all types of shampoo bars work well in hard water due to a combination of the ingredients they use and their PH level.
+If you live in a hard water area, the best shampoo bars to use are going to be those that contain cleansing ingredients like surfactants.

 Natural shampoo bars are usually the culprits when it comes to undesirable wash results in hard water areas.
 This is because they are most typically soap based and don’t contain any ingredients like surfactants to boost their cleansing properties.